The programming culture has problems — Robin Wils's website

 I know that the mentioned link is old, but it does contain some interesting text.
 Testing often helps, but I believe that TDD is not always needed.
 I agree that it does not cover every situation.

 There are often some unexpected things which you probably want to have.
 Take for example a shopping website with coupons.
-People can try to add as much coupons, so that they get things free.
+People can try to add as many coupons, so that they get things free.
 This is probably something which you don’t want.

 It is possible that you don’t reach a fix for that problem in TDD.
 Thinking like a user who tries to cause harm often helps to make your program more secure.
 This is not needed in TDD.
 This is why I think that TDD is not the only way.